Custom API

 Troubleshooting

-Section titled “Troubleshooting”- “Connection failed” — check that the URL is correct and your system is running.
+Section titled “Troubleshooting”- “Connection failed”: check that the URL is correct and your system is running.
 Make sure there are no typos in the address.

-- “Authentication error” — verify your token or headers.
+- “Authentication error”: verify your token or headers.
 The most common issue is a missing or expired key.

-- “Empty response” — the response path might be wrong.
-Check what field name your system uses for its text reply.
+- “Empty response”: the response parsing path might be wrong.
+Check what field name your endpoint uses for its text reply.

-- “Timeout” — your system is taking too long to respond.
+- “Timeout”: your system is taking too long to respond.
 Check if it’s under heavy load or if the endpoint is correct.